-Leave the city behind and head for the rolling green pastures and rustic vineyards that are the hallmarks of the Yarra Valley.
+Leave the city behind and head for the rolling green pastures and rustic vineyards that are the hallmarks of the Yarra Valley and Mornington Peninsula.
 Taste the wares of top cellar doors and sample delicious gourmet cuisine.
 The majority of these Melbourne wine tours offer small group sizes of 14 guests or less.

 Melbourne wine tours: Five spots that offer a top drop